-The names, ages of the nominees as of January 18, 2023, length of service on our board and current board committee memberships are set forth in the table below.
-Following the Annual Meeting, the nominating and corporate governance committee will review committee appointments for all directors elected to the board and will make a recommendation to the board regarding committee appointments for new and continuing board members.
+The names, ages as of January 19, 2024, length of service on our board and current board committee memberships of the nominees are set forth in the table below.
+Following the Annual Meeting, the nominating and corporate governance committee will review committee appointments for all directors elected to the board and will make a recommendation to the board regarding committee appointments for all board members.